-The AcuRite Iris, formerly known as the Acurite 5 in 1 weather station, is best for general use.
+The AcuRite Iris, formerly the 5-in-1, is best for general use.
 This is a great entry-level station, and AcuRite offers several models.
-We recommend the model with the better console and AcuRite Access for connectivity, but you should also consider the Ambient Weather WS-2902C if you’re considering the Iris.
+We recommend the model with the better console and the Access base station for connectivity, but you should also consider the Ambient Weather WS-2902 if you consider the Iris.

 Who should buy the AcuRite Atlas?

 The AcuRite Atlas is the company’s most advanced model.
 It adds an optional UV and light intensity sensor, and it is capable of adding lightning detection.
 The indoor display is also really nice.
 If you’re considering the Atlas, select the model with the Wi-Fi console and the optional lightning detection.
 This package is cheaper than the Ambient Weather WS-5000.

 We often get questions as to the accuracy of AcuRite products.
 In our experience, we’ve found AcuRite’s accuracy to score below their competitors, with the notable exception being the Atlas.
 The Atlas is currently the only station we recommend, although the Iris is an attractive alternative to the WS-2902.

 What happened to the AcuRite Atlas Elite?

 When AcuRite first announced the AcuRite Atlas several years ago, they also announced the Atlas Elite.
 At the time, the console was billed as a competitor to the Davis Vantage Pro2.
 Among the rumored features were built-in UV, light, lightning sensors, and “professional grade housing and instruments.”
 While the Atlas Elite has disappeared from the company’s site, we’re told it is still in development.